devkyt/ansible-role-backup-repo/README.md

 ```

 ## Author
-Created by Kyrylo Tykhanskyi in the misty October 2024.
+Created by Kyrylo Tykhanskyi in the foggy October 2024.